Setting Up Dockerized GIS Environments for Emergency Response

 if __name__ == "__main__":

-Public safety containers must comply with CIS Docker Benchmarks and NIST SP 800-190 guidelines.
-Run processes as non-root, enforce read-only root filesystems, drop unnecessary Linux capabilities, and restrict network egress to approved incident management endpoints.
-Mount data volumes with explicit rw or ro directives to prevent accidental overwrites during multi-user command post operations.
+Public safety containers must comply with the CIS Docker Benchmark and NIST SP 800-190.
+Run non-root, enforce a read-only root filesystem, drop all Linux capabilities, restrict network egress, and set memory and CPU limits so a spatial job cannot starve incident-communication services.
+Mount data volumes rw and configuration ro so a multi-user command post cannot accidentally overwrite a base layer.

 # docker-compose.incident.yml